 THE MOST SUSTAINABLE COUNTRIES IN THE WORLD

-Sustainability is factored by a few different components; environmental, social and political.
+Sustainability is factored by a few different components; environmental, social and economic.
 With the world evidently crumbling below our feet (if you believe in the clear signs of climate change that is), making conscious decisions to lower our carbon footprint is incredibly important.

 Today, the sustainability I’m focusing on is the environment – or being green if you wish!
-So, here are 10 of the most sustainable countries in the world, that are caring deeply for this beautiful earth we call home:
+So, here are 10 of the most eco-friendly, sustainable countries in the world, that are caring deeply for this beautiful earth we call home:

 Photo: Anders Ekholm/Folio/imagebank.sweden.se (Source)